Cloud and clear: Tencent draws on gaming tech to lift B2B cloud ambitions

 However, Alibaba Group Holding Ltd BABA.N continues to dominate with 43% of China's cloud market, according to data from market researcher Canalys.
 That is more than the combined share of Tencent, Amazon.com Inc AMZN.O and Baidu Inc BIDU.O, the next three largest players.

 Tong said industries Tencent is targeting include mobility, fitness and finance.
-He said the firm is also expanding its cloud business internationally and seeking partners in South Korea and Southeast Asia to offer cloud-based games.
+He said the firm is also expanding its cloud business internationally.
+Tencent previously said that it was seeking partners in South Korea and Southeast Asia to offer cloud-based games.

 Tencent has also started helping customers of Alphabet Inc's GOOGL.O Google Cloud, which is not available in China, with services that offer "seamless connections" between clouds, though Tong said there was no formal or exclusive arrangement.